GilbertoCsar/Step_Motor_Control/README.md

  lighting the smd stable blue led (at the left side of motor), when the upload finishes.
 Thus, how should I proceed?
- It's enough to wait by the smd stable blue led to turn to off; and then to press and left once, the Stop Button.
+ It's enough to wait by the smd stable blue led to turn to off; and then to press and let go once, the Stop Button.
  So, the Step Motor Control System will finalize with the motor's operation, at the final of that cycle (Direct/Reverse).
- Then, to start in fact, the motor's operation, you can press and left once, the reset Button (on the Arduino board).
+ Then, to start in fact, the motor's operation, you can press and let go once, the reset Button (on the Arduino board).
  ***Running the Sketch(Code) - Three Particular Cases*** You may Simulate, with this code, each one among 3 particular cases, as follows: